-Industrial modems and gateways for wireless IoT connectivity
+Industrial routers, gateways, modems and switches for wireless IoT connectivity

-We offer both embedded and external IoT dedicated gateways that are industrial-grade solutions with secure connectivity and remote management that require minimal engineering effort and allow you to add fully integrated secure connectivity and control quickly to both new and legacy machinery.
+We offer both embedded and external IoT-dedicated solutions that are industrial-grade, provide secure connectivity and remote management, and require minimal engineering effort.
+This allows you to quickly add fully integrated connectivity and control to both new and legacy machinery.

-Offering network connectivity via a number of wired and wireless interfaces, including but not limited to Ethernet, cellular, Wi-Fi and Zigbee.
-This also includes Power over Ethernet (PoE) and GPS functionality and available with IP67-rated enclosures for outdoor usage and can be preloaded with firmware to your requirements/configurations.
+Our portfolio supports network connectivity via a wide range of wired and wireless interfaces, including but not limited to Ethernet, cellular, Wi-Fi and Bluetooth.
+Options such as Power over Ethernet (PoE), GPS functionality, and IP67-rated enclosures for outdoor usage are also available.
+In addition, devices can be preloaded with firmware according to your specific requirements and configurations.

 FAQs about our Routers, Gateways and Modems for industrial and IoT applications